epigen/scifiRNA-seq_publication/README.md

 > :warning: This repository includes source code to reproduce the analysis in the manuscript and won't be maintained to support the analysis of other datasets.
 For that, [see the general-purpose data processing pipeline of scifi-RNA-seq data](https://github.com/epigen/scifiRNA-seq).

-The pipeline works by launching a single executabke, the `scifi` python script.
+The pipeline works by launching a single executable, the `scifi` python script.
 This entrypoint script parses an annotation file passed as input and then calls the [Makefile](Makefile) for each sample, which in turns calls the relevant shell script.